If you or a family member has had an operation, you need to take care afterwards to ensure you recover properly.

 - You have a seizure (fit) when you haven’t had these before.

-Also call 111 if you have any signs of anaphylaxis within one hour of taking your medication.
+Also call 111 if you have any signs of anaphylaxis within 1 hour of taking your medication.
 These symptoms include:

 - swelling around the lips and eyes